Here are detailed instruction on how to find your sample ballot in NC.

 In the left column, see the blue block for Voter Details, Election Day Polling Place, and Sample Ballots.
 Go down to Sample Ballots.

-All the ballots I’ve looked at are 2 pages long, so don’t forget to do both sides and all pages.
+All the ballots I’ve looked at are 2 pages long, so don’t forget to do both sides.
+In general, you need to fill in all pages, being sure to check the back of the ballot.
 The ballots have partisan races first (so they mark which party each person is in Democrat/Republican/Libertarian), then non-partisan races, then Referenda, like constitutional amendments, and any local bonds.

 Now if you are looking for ‘Jane Smith,’ you are going to be overwhelmed with choices and must narrow them down.
 The search found 106 different women named Jane Smith who are registered to vote (both active or inactive voters).